 Organization Tip: Take notes by category (Plot, Character, Style, Theme) rather than chronologically to organize thoughts for drafting.

-Step 3: Planning Your Review
+Step 3: Planning Your Book Review Writing

 Before Writing, Clarify Your Thesis: What's your overall judgment?